-If you need to pick up your child during school hours, please use the new front entrance on the west side of the Primary 2-3 School.
-Please pull up and phone the office.
-We will meet you to collect your items and/or check your student out.
-The office is located just inside the front door, and we will be happy to bring your student to you once we have checked photo ID.
+If you need to pick up your child during school hours, please use the front entrance on the west side of the Primary 2-3 School.
+The office is located just inside the front door, and we will be happy to call your student to the office once we have checked photo ID.
 Please use the same main entrance door for picking up students who become ill while at school.

 If you regularly pick up your student at dismissal time, you will use the main front door on the west side of our building.
 As a safety precaution, students are supervised at the front door during the afternoon dismissal time.
-Both second and third grade students will wait at the main front door.
+Both second and third grade students will wait in the multipurpose room.
 Front door supervisors will dismiss individual students as their vehicle pulls into the pick-up location.
 You can help the process along by posting your child's name in a clearly visible spot of your car's windshield or window.

-- On the 1st day of school, we invite no more than 1-2 adults to walk their child to class. - We will have scheduled times for open house with 1-2 adults per child
+• On the 1st day of school, we invite no more than 1-2 adults to walk their child to class. • Prior to school we will have scheduled times for open house with 1-2 adults per child